-The ARCFOUR encryption algorithm, selected for its speed and relatively low CPU overhead, supports a higher level of security between Sun Ray services and Sun Ray desktop units.
-In the Sun Ray Server Software 2.0 and later releases, only the X server traffic was encrypted.
+The ARCFOUR encryption algorithm, selected for its speed and relatively low CPU overhead, supports a higher level (128-bit) of security between Sun Ray services and Sun Ray desktop units.

 Encryption alone does not provide complete security.
 It is still possible, if not necessarily easy, to spoof a Sun Ray server or a Sun Ray client and pose as either.
 This leads to the man-in-the- middle attack, in which an impostor claims to be the Sun Ray server for the clients and pretends to be client for the server.
 It then goes about intercepting all messages and having access to all secure data.